+EU Reference Laboratories for Residues of Pesticides Single Residue Methods

-- 5.2.3.
-Add 10 mL acidified methanol (3.6) and 50 $\mu$ L of the IS-WS I (3.19) containing isotopically labeled analogues of one or more of the analytes of interest (added IS mass = $m{IS}^{sample}$ ). - Notes: - The resulting extract volume, taking into account the natural water content of the sample and the water added in 5.2.2 sum up ca. 20 mL (corresponds to ca. 0.5 g sample per mL extract if 10 g sample is employed for extraction).
+5.2.3.
+Add 10 mL acidified methanol (3.6) and 50 μ L of the IS-WS I (3.19) containing isotopically labeled analogues of one or more of the analytes of interest (added IS mass = m{IS}^{sample}).

+The resulting extract volume, taking into account the natural Water content of the sample and the Water added in 5.2.2 sum up ca. 20 mL (corresponds to ca. 0.5 g sample per mL extract if 10 g sample is employed for extraction).
 Where no ISs are used the aim should be to reach a total volume of the liquid phase that is as close as possible to 20 mL.
-Keep in mind that the water volume adjustments in Table 19 are approximate and that there is a ca. 2.5% volume contraction occurring when methanol is mixed with water.
-In any case water adjustment will help to reduce the bias related to the volume deviation from 20 mL to an acceptable level. - For screening purposes the IS can be alternatively added to a sample extract aliquot (e.g. 1 mL, see 5.2.8), assuming that 1 mL extract corresponds to exactly 0.5 g sample equivalents.
+Keep in mind that the Water volume adjustments in Table 23 are approximate and that there is a ca. 2.5% volume contraction occurring when methanol is mixed with Water.
+In any case Water adjustment will help to reduce the bias related to the volume deviation from 20 mL to an acceptable level.

+For screening purposes the IS can be alternatively added to a sample extract aliquot (e.g. 1 mL, see 5.2.8), assuming that 1 mL extract corresponds to exactly 0.5 g sample equivalents.
 This way the added amount of IS per sample can be drastically reduced (e.g. 20-fold if added to 1 mL extract).
 The IS added at this step will compensate for matrix effects including retention-time shifts.
 The quantitative result should however be considered as tentative.
-For more accuracy samples should be re-analyzed with the IS being added in step 5.2.3. - 5.2.4.
-Close the tube and shake vigorously by a mechanical shaker.
-Shake between 5-15 min in the case of fresh products and between 15-30 min in the case of dry commodities.
-If shaking is done by hand shake for 1 min.
-In case of dry products the 1 minute shaking by hand is to be followed by a soaking period between 15-30 minutes and a subsequent second 1 minute vigorous shaking by hand. - Notes: - In case of dry products (e.g. cereals, pulses) particle size plays an important role as far as extractability is concerned.
-If a considerable fraction of the particles exceed 500 μm shaking or soaking times may have to be extended. - 5.2.5.
-For Paraquat and Diquat the 1 minute shaking is followed by a thermal treatment of 15 minutes at 80 °C in a water bath.
-Then shake again for 1 minute and wait for the sample to cool down to room temperature before centrifuging. - Notes: - 1 minute extractions at room temperature with methanol containing 1% formic acid are well suitable Paraquat and Diquat screening.
+For more accuracy samples should be re-analyzed with the IS being added in step 5.2.3.

+5.2.4.Close the tube and shake vigorously by a mechanical shaker.
+Shake between 1 min in the case of fresh products and 15 min in the case of dry commodities.
+In case of dry products the 1 min shaking by hand is to be followed by a soaking period between 15-30 minutes and a subsequent second 1 min vigorous shaking by hand.

+In case of dry products (e.g. cereals, pulses) particle size plays an important role as far as extractability is concerned.
+If a considerable fraction of the particles exceed 500 μm shaking or soaking times may have to be extended.

+5.2.5.For Paraquat and Diquat the 1 minute shaking is followed by a thermal treatment of 15 minutes at 80 °C in a Water bath.
+Then shake again for 1 minute and wait for the sample to cool down to room temperature before centrifuging.

+1 minute extractions at room temperature with methanol containing 1% Formic acid are well suitable Paraquat and Diquat screening.
 15-minute extractions at 80 °C using the same extraction solvent were shown to provide quantitative extraction yields of incurred Diquat and Paraquat residues in wheat and potatoes.
-In an experiment on Lentils containing incurred Diquat residues a stronger extraction solvent was necessary (MeOH/aqueous HCI 0,1M (1:1)) using the same volume, extraction temperature and extraction time as described above. - 5.2.6.
-Centrifuge (e.g. for 5 min at 4000 rpm). - 5.2.7.
-Filter an aliquot of the extract (e.g. 3 mL) through a syringe filter (2.6) into a sealable storage vessel.
-Notes:
+In an experiment on Lentils containing incurred Diquat residues a stronger extraction solvent was necessary (MeOH/aqueous HCl 0,1M (1:1)) using the same volume, extraction temperature and extraction time as described above2.

-&lt;sup>2 Kolberg DI, Mack D, Anastassiades M, Hetmanski MT, Fussell RJ, Meijer T, Mol HG.
+2 Kolberg DI, Mack D, Anastassiades M, Hetmanski MT, Fussell RJ, Meijer T, Mol HG.
 Anal Bioanal Chem.
 404(8):2465-74 (2012); Development and independent laboratory validation of a simple method for the determination of paraquat and diquat in potato, cereals and pulses.